Electronic Communications and Information Technology Resources

 1. Vanderbilt’s systems should only be used for University purposes.
 However, incidental personal use may be appropriate when supervisor approval has been obtained or in accordance with department guidelines.

-2. Each individual is responsible for knowing his/her department’s expectations for use of the University’s equipment and systems.
+2. Each individual is responsible for knowing their department’s expectations for use of the University’s equipment and systems.

 3. No software may be downloaded or installed on Vanderbilt equipment that does not meet the guidelines established for computer privileges and responsibilities in the Acceptable Use Policy http://www.vanderbilt.edu/aup.html.
 Downloading of Internet software or data is prohibited when resulting in copyright infringement or excessive use of bandwidth.